mideind/Straeto/README.md

 The data is fetched from an open data file released by Strætó bs called [`GTFS.zip`](http://opendata.straeto.is/data/gtfs/gtfs.zip).
-This file is large, doesn't change often and should not be fetched frequently or frivolously.
+This file is large and doesn't change often.
+Please do not fetch it frequently or frivolously.
+An interval of at least 24 hours should be more than enough.

-The Straeto package downloads it at most once every 24 hours.
+Note that the process that fetches the `GTFS.zip` file must have file create and file write rights on the resources/ subdirectory within the Straeto source package.

 ## Installation